 The amount of time the candles are lit is up to you.
 Typically, they are lit anywhere from 30 minutes to a couple of hours.

 When Do You Light the Menorah?

-The menorah can be lit daily, but we typically light it before we begin any service or feast to usher in the rest that the Lord has prepared for us.
+- The 6-branched Menorah can be lit daily, but we, at Curt Landry Ministries, typically light it before we begin any Shabbat service or feast to usher in the rest that the Lord has prepared for us.

-During Hanukkah, it is customary to light your hanukkiah before lighting your Shabbat candles.
+During Hanukkah, it is customary to light your Hanukkiah before lighting your Shabbat candles.

-The entire process is not about the customs themselves, but about connecting us to God by experiencing more of how He set up the patterns and customs through the Jewish people.
+The entire process of lighting either one is not about the customs themselves but about connecting us to God by experiencing more of how He set up the patterns through the Jewish people.
 It is about remembering His goodness and faithfulness and believing that the King and Creator of the universe cares for each of us.

 We all have a part in His story, a legacy to live, and life to bless.